 If you have made changes to a stack, that stack will be unaffected by the site-wide design changes.
 The stacks unaffected by design changes made in the Edit Design menu will have a message displayed on them like the image below.
-If you would like a stack to revert to the site-wide design changes read the section below titled Revert to the Original.
+If you would like a stack to revert to the site-wide design changes read the section below, titled Revert to the Original.

 If you want a similar stack on the same page or a similar stack on another page, you can click the Copying Stack option and choose to "Copy to this page" or "Copy to another page".
-When you copy a stack to the same page, you can choose to link/unlink design.
+When you copy a stack to the same page, you can choose to link/unlink the design.
 When choosing to copy to another page, you can choose to link/unlink content/design.
 You can also turn any bottom stack into a footer across all your pages by clicking the mobile-like icon on the right-hand sidebar.
 For more detailed instructions regarding copying stack, see the Copying Stack help guide.

 If you want to delete a stack on your website you can click the stack delete button.
 When the delete button is clicked a warning message will appear asking if you would like to delete this content.
-If you are sure that you want to delete this material click Delete Stack.
+If you are sure that you want to delete this material click, Delete Stack.

 Note: Once a stack is deleted the content is gone, there is no way to retrieve the content deleted other than recreating it yourself.